cazwacki/AiO-Discord-Bot/README.md

 # PersonalDiscordBot
 Bot for my Discord server hooked up to a CI/CD system and developed in Go.
 It utilizes web scraping to get some of its information.

+UPDATE: No longer going to be using Travis-CI as of 12/11/2020.
+Not going to pay $70/mo. for a pet project.

 ## Setup
 1. If your environment does not have Go, [install it from here.](https://golang.org/dl/)
 2. Clone/download this code.